VemuriHaritha/cdn-maintenance-toggle/README.md

 # CDN maintenance toggle script

-This script disables/enables CDN services operating on AWS Cloudfront by setting them into maintenance mode, implemented as a Cloudfront edge function returning an HTML maintenance page.
+This script disables or enables CDN services operating on AWS Cloudfront by setting them into maintenance mode, implemented as a Cloudfront edge function returning an HTML maintenance page.

 Features include:

-- Specify matching domain wildcards to limit affected Cloudfront services in the current AWS account/region.
+- Wildcard Domain Matching: Specify matching domain wildcards to limit affected Cloudfront services in the current AWS account/region.
-- Provide IP addresses that are allowed to bypass the outage page for a disabled site.
+- IP Whitelisting: Provide IP addresses that are allowed to bypass the outage page for a disabled site.
-- Specify a custom HTML template for the outage page.
+- Custom Maintenance Page: Specify a custom HTML template for the outage page.

 For more details, run the script with the `--help` option.